The Fisher Body Company Plant No. 21, located in Detroit, Michigan, produced automobile bodies for General Motors (GM).

 On November 29, 1982, GM announced that Fisher Body’s Plant 21, 40, and 41, all part of Fisher Body’s Detroit Central complex, would close.
 Production would relocate to “Buick City” in Flint, leaving 900 hourly and 300 salaried employees furloughed.
 The last day of production for Plant 21 was on April 1, 1984.

 The Carter Color Coat Company purchased the shuttered Plant 21 in 1990, and the building was reused for industrial painting.
-In June 1992, Carter Color Coat declared bankruptcy and the plant abandoned.
+In June 1992, Carter Color Coat declared bankruptcy, and the plant was abandoned.
 Ownership reverted to the city of Detroit in 2000.

 10 CommentsAdd Yours →